ready/octogration/README.md

 Default: `"changelogFileName": "automatic_changelog.json"`

+#### writeEmptyChangelogs

+Flag to write all changelog posts, even empty ones.
+If this flag is `false` and both the title & body of the post are empty, then this post does not get written to file.
+The title & body being empty can be changed by the `includePRTitle[Dev,Prod]`  and  `includePRBody[Dev,Prod]` config options.

+Accepts a boolean.

+Default: `"writeEmptyChangelogs": true`

 #### badgeConfigs

 This is a group of more configuration options for each badge.
 There are several badges that are recognized by Octogration and the option to include the version of any dependency in your project.